Toph Beifong

 Toph Beifong (北方拓芙 (Běifāng Tuòfú)) is a fictional character in Nickelodeon's animated television series Avatar: The Last Airbender and The Legend of Korra, and is part of the Avatar: The Last Airbender world.
 She is voiced by Michaela Jill Murphy in the original series and Kate Higgins as an adult and Philece Sampler as an elder in the sequel series.
-She will be portrayed by Miya Cech in Season 2 of the live-action television series adaptation.
+She is portrayed by Miyako in the second season of the live-action television series adaptation.

 Toph is recognized as a prodigy of earthbending, which is the ability to telekinetically manipulate, reshape, and control stone, sand, dirt, and, later, metal.
 Because she was born blind, and her parents believed that her condition limited her capacity to learn and use the skill safely, they had a tutor teach her only basic earthbending.
-She later learned more advanced earthbending secretly from the badgermoles (fictional blind creatures that naturally earthbend).
-She eventually becomes the first person to develop the ability to "bend" metal as well.
+Unbeknownst to her family, she once ran away from home when she was younger, and had learned advanced earthbending from the badgermoles (fictional blind creatures that naturally earthbend), including the ability to use her earthbending to scan the environment around her, essentially allowing her to “see” the world and eliminating the challenges her blindness presents.
+She eventually becomes the first person to develop the ability to "bend" metal as well (known in the avatar world as metalbending).

 Toph was introduced in the second season of Avatar.
 She travels with the protagonist Aang as his earthbending teacher, shown to have an abrasive, conceited, pragmatic, and sometimes stubborn personality which leads to clashes with her peers.
 Toph proves herself a steadfast ally to Avatar Aang and eventually Avatar Korra.
 As a breakout character, the character has received universal acclaim, quickly becoming a fan favorite.